10 Things You Might Not Know About The Avengers

 10. The Avengers Had A Crossover With David Letterman In 1984

 Yes, you read that correctly.
-Way back in 1984, Late Night With David Letterman was cruising along at the height of its popularity and The Avengers was doing pretty well for Marvel Comics, too.
-Naturally, the powers-that-be saw some serious crossover potential there.
-The result was a single-issue story that saw several members of The Avengers—including Hawkeye, Black Panther, Black Widow, Wonder Man, and Beast (the X-Men character)—appearing on Letterman's show, only to be ambushed by a pitiful villain who attempted to fry them with camera-mounted lasers.
+Way back in 1984, Late Night With David Letterman was cruising along at the height of its popularity and The Avengers was doing pretty well for Marvel.
+Naturally, the powers-that-be saw serious crossover potential.
+The result was a single-issue story that saw several members of The Avengers—including Hawkeye, Black Panther, Black Widow, Wonder Man, and the X-Men's Beast—appearing on Letterman's show, only to be ambushed by a pitiful villain who attempted to fry them with camera-mounted lasers.
 Letterman saved the day, though, when he hit the bad guy over the head with a giant doorknob.
 Seriously.
 This actually happened.